samiemostafavi/autoran/docs/ROUTING.md

 # Expose OAI eNodeB interfaces to OAI UE and vice versa

-After the UE is connected to LTE network and the interface `oaitun_ue1` is established, go through the steps below, in order.
+After a UE is connected to the LTE network and the interface `oaitun_ue1` is established, it has the ip address `UE_IP_ADDR` from `12.0.0.0/24` subnet.

+Then, go through the steps below, in order.

 1. On ENB Host, expose UE ips assigned by LTE through spgw-u: